 Completion of at least 90 semester hours of study (three academic years) at an accredited college or university is required.
 Preference is given to applicants who have completed a bachelor's degree or are pursuing a combined degree in which they will earn a bachelor's degree during their first year in dentistry.

-- File an application with the American Dental Education Association's Associated American Dental Schools Application Service (AADSAS) beginning June 1 of the year preceding the year for which you seek admission.
+File an application with the American Dental Education Association's Associated American Dental Schools Application Service (AADSAS) beginning June 1 of the year preceding the year for which you seek admission.

-- Simultaneously send at least three (and no more than four) letters of recommendation and your official transcripts from each institution attended to the American Dental Education Association.
+Simultaneously send at least three (and no more than four) letters of recommendation and your official transcripts from each institution attended to the American Dental Education Association.

-- Applicants accepted before February 1 must submit an advance payment of $500 within one month after notification of their acceptance.
-Students admitted after February 1 must submit the advance payment within two weeks after their notification of acceptance.
+Applicants accepted before Feb.
+1 must submit an advance payment of $500 within one month after notification of their acceptance.
+Students admitted after Feb.
+1 must submit the advance payment within two weeks after their notification of acceptance.
 This payment is not refundable, but is credited toward tuition and fees for those who enroll.